 President IBA Dosimetry, based in Schwarzenbruck, Germany

-Chief Financial Officer, based in Louvain-la-Neuve, Belgium
+Chief Human Resources Officer, based in Louvain-la-Neuve Belgium

 Olivier Legrain, married and father of two children, graduated in economics from the Free University of Brussels (ULB) in 1992.